 A study to evaluate the long-term care leave (Pflegekarenz) was published by the Federal Ministry of Labour, Social Affairs, Health and Consumer Protection (under the government in place from 2017 to 2019).
 The evaluation shows that two thirds of care leavers are women.
 Caregivers who take a leave have a relatively low income and live in municipalities with a smaller population size.
-The study presents a detailed analysis of the labour market situation of caregivers before and after using the care leave.
+The study presents a detailed analysis of the labour market situation of caregivers before and after using the care leave10.

-Schmidt, Fuchs, and Rodrigues (2016) report an uptake rate of 2.5 per cent, based on estimates regarding the eligible number of employees, while Nagl-Cupal and colleagues (2018) report a take-up rate of 5 percent among main caregivers.
-The average duration of the long-term care leave model amounted to 82.6 days in 2014: i.e. slightly below the three months that this model allows for initially.
-About 70 per cent of employees taking leave from work to care for frail or sick dependants/family members (i.e. long-term care leave or family hospice leave) are women5.
-Reconciliation works only to a limited extent, according to a qualitative study carried out in 2015/2016.
+Schmidt, Fuchs, and Rodrigues (2016) report an uptake rate of 2.5 per cent, based on estimates regarding the eligible number of employees11, while Nagl-Cupal and colleagues (2018)12 report a take-up rate of 5 percent among main caregivers.
+The average duration of the long-term care leave model amounted to 82.6 days in 2014: i.e., slightly below the three months that this model allows for initially13.
+About 70 per cent of employees taking leave from work to care for frail or sick dependants/family members (i.e., long-term care leave or family hospice leave) are women8.
+Reconciliation works only to a limited extent, according to a qualitative study carried out in 2015/201614.

-6489/J on behalf of the Greens respective long-term care leave' Parlament (2015), ('Anfragebeantwortung der Anfrage Nr.
+8 Information on 2022 provided by the BMGSPK (Bundesministerium für Gesundheit, Soziales, Pflege und Konsumentenschutz); Data for 2014 from 'Parliamentary inquiry 6489/J on behalf of the Greens respective long-term care leave' Parlament (2015), ('Anfragebeantwortung der Anfrage Nr.
 6489/J der Grünen betreffend Pflegekarenz und Pflegeteilzeit') (2015); Information directly provided by the Ministry of Health, Social Affairs, Care and Consumer Protection